Counseling

 Psychodynamic Therapy (PT)

-PT is based on the idea that behavior and mental well-being are influenced by childhood experiences and inappropriate repetitive thoughts or feelings that are unconscious (outside of the person’s awareness).
-A person works with the therapist to improve self-awareness and to change old patterns so he/she can more fully take charge of his/her life.
+PT is based on the idea that behavior and mental well-being are influenced by childhood experiences and inappropriate, repetitive thoughts or feelings that are unconscious (outside of the person’s awareness).
+A person works with a therapist to improve self-awareness and change old patterns, so they can more fully take charge of their life.

 Psychoanalysis